-The Tenancy Management Policy will apply to all tenants.
+The tenure policy will apply to all new tenants from the inception of the new tenancy agreements.

-4. Who are the main stakeholders in relation to the policy or function?
+- 4. Who are the main stakeholders in relation to the policy or function?

-- All tenants
+- All new tenants

-- Those persons living with tenants
+- Those persons living with new tenants

-- Family members of tenants
+- Family members of new tenants

+- All potential tenants of the Council

-5. What baseline quantitative data do you have about the policy or function relating to the different equality strands?
+- 5. What baseline quantitative data do you have about the policy or function relating to the different equality strands?